awry1/jade_agents/readme.txt

 ./lab1.sh 0 - backup container
 ./lab1.sh 2 - federated container

+3) don't try to start lab2 with only encryption (unless you wanna waste hours)

-3) to start lab2 with auth you need to first create keystores using provided scripts, for example:
+4) to start lab2 with auth you need to first create keystores using provided scripts, for example:
 ./keygen.sh main
 ./keygen.sh fed
 ./keyimport.sh main fed